-Stairs with landings are very common in stair building design.
-There are several reasons why you would consider adding a landing, or series of landings, to your stair design.
-Two of the many reasons are covered on this page.
+Stairs with landings are very common when designing and building stairs.
+There are several reasons why you would need to add a landing, or series of landings, to your stair plan.

 Sometimes you don't have the room for a long straight run of stairs.
 Or you may want to break up a long run of stairs with a landing as a place to rest or take in a particular view of a room or outdoor scene before continuing on.